-Perhaps for the first few times you just felt a bit guilty about loving yourself.
+Perhaps for the first few times, you just felt the littlest bit guilty about loving yourself.
 Then it grew into a toxic shame.
 You stopped seeing yourself as your friend.
-You couldn’t forgive your mistakes.
+You could not forgive your mistakes.
 Then you started to blame and criticize yourself.
-And started spending hours judging yourself and obsessing over all your wrongs.
+And spending hours judging yourself and obsessing over all your wrongs.

 You even lost all empathy for yourself.

 Somewhere along, you even crossed the line.
 Then came the self-punishments.
 You kept yourself up without sleep for 48 hours straight.
-You made yourself go without any food for 24 hours.
+You made yourself go with no food for two days.
 Everything that was any fun in your life, you pulled yourself away from them all.

-That’s perhaps an irony too.
-We can help patch up two different people, but we can’t show them how to patch up with themselves.
-It is again because of the same guilt we carry in our minds – the catastrophic myth that self-love is selfish love.
+That is perhaps an irony too.
+We can help patch up two different people, but we cannot show them how to patch up with themselves.
+Again, it is because of the same guilt we carry in our minds – the catastrophic myth that self-love is selfish love.

 Why Should You Love Yourself First

-The river that dies, kills all its fish.
-But the river that gurgles in mirth and sparkles in sun, it keeps its fish warm with love.
+The river that dies kills all its fish.
+But the river that gurgles in mirth and sparkles in sun, keeps its fish warm with love.

-Those who don’t respect themselves much, react with anger and hostility towards their partners.
-The psychologists Murray, Holmes and Collins found that out in their 2006 study.
-Two other studies (here and here) found that people who criticize themselves do not trust their partners as much.
-They were also dissatisfied in their relationships, and had difficulty being intimate.
+In their 2006 study, psychologists Murray, Holmes, and Collins found those who do not respect themselves enough, also react with anger and hostility towards their partners.
+Two other studies (here and here) found people who criticize themselves do not trust their partners as much.
+These people also had dissatisfaction in their relationships and had difficulty being intimate.

 In 2014, University of Texas psychologists Neff and Beretvas got 104 couples to agree to take an online survey.
-For this, they were promised two free movie tickets each.
-In the survey, they were put through a test on a lot of things.
-Some of those constructs that got tested were their self-compassion, self-esteem, control, autonomy, verbal aggression, relationship satisfaction.
+For this, it promised them two free movie tickets each.
+In the survey, they went through a test on a lot of things, like their self-compassion, self-esteem, control, autonomy, verbal aggression, relationship satisfaction.

 Overall, it was a batch of around 170 questions.
-I know what’s going on in your head – that’s a hefty price to pay for two movie tickets.
+I know what’s going on in your head – that is a hefty price to pay for two movie tickets.

 But the results Neff and Beretvas pulled out after analyzing the data from these couples’ responses were heartening.

-Those who felt more compassion towards themselves, had better satisfaction in their relationships.
+Those who felt more compassion towards themselves had better satisfaction in their relationships.
 They cared for and supported their partners more.
-These people didn’t try to control their partners as much, and gave them more space.
+These people did not try to control their partners as much and gave them more space.
 They also showed less verbal hostility towards them.

 In a sentence, they had more positivity in their relationships.

 I bet it has happened with you when you go into a day feeling grumpy without being able to pinpoint how you got that way.
-Sometimes, you might have got to the point that you’re being rough to your partner for no fault of theirs.
+Sometimes, you might have got to the point when you are rough to your partner for no fault of theirs.
 And they wondered, often aloud, what was wrong with you.

-Your feelings are there to tell you what’s right or what’s wrong.
-Your emotions contain key messages.
-But if you’re too busy moving ahead pushing yourself aside, you may end up missing all of those cues.
+Your feelings are there to tell you what is right or what is wrong in your life.
+Your emotions contain many key messages.
+But if you are too busy moving ahead, pushing yourself aside, you may end up missing all of those cues.
 So, sit beside yourself, and listen to the messages your emotions are trying to deliver.

-Don’t ignore that person who doesn’t leave you wherever you go.
+Do not ignore that person who does not leave you wherever you go.
 You could be keeping yourself away from the greatest love you can ever have a claim on.

-Love the person that’s you, yourself.
-Without any guilt.
+Love the person that is you, yourself, without any guilt.

-In The Gifts of Imperfection, Brené Brown emphasizes that above all other ingredients of living an emotionally healthy life is the importance of loving ourselves.
+Book To Read: In her brilliant book The Gifts of Imperfection, Brené Brown emphasizes that above all other ingredients of living an emotionally healthy life is the importance of loving ourselves.

 This post may contain affiliate links.
 Disclosure.